Farm Bill: Terms to Know

 Noninsured crop disaster assistance program (NAP) – Provides financial assistance to producers of noninsurable crops when: low yields, loss of inventory or, prevented planting occur due to a natural disaster.

-Price Loss Coverage (PLC) - A new program authorized by the 2014 Farm Bill.
-Price Loss Coverage (PLC) provides price loss coverage for eligible crops on a farm for the 2014 through 2018 crop years.
+Price Loss Coverage (PLC) – A program authorized by the 2014 Farm Bill, and continued in the 2018 Farm Bill.
+Price Loss Coverage (PLC) provides price loss coverage for eligible crops on a farm for the 2018 through 2023 crop years when the effective price is lower than the effective reference price.
 It does not cover revenue losses.

-Benchmark price - The higher of the reference price or the respective market year average price for the covered commodity.
-The benchmark price is used to compute annual ARC-Individual Coverage and ARC-County Coverage benchmark revenues.
-The ARC-CO Benchmark Price is the 5-year Olympic average of the higher of the market year average (MYA) Price or the 2014 loan rate for each year.
+Benchmark price – The higher of the effective reference price or the respective market year average price for the covered commodity.
+The benchmark price is used to compute annual ARC- Individual Coverage and ARC-County Coverage benchmark revenues.
+The ARC-CO Benchmark Price is the 5-year Olympic average of the higher of the market year average (MYA) price or the loan rate for each year.

 Effective price – For the specific covered commodity, the higher of the market year average price or the national average loan rate.